jerryrelmore/sentiment_analyzer/README.md

 # sentiment_analyzer
 ### Twitter sentiment analyzer using Tweepy, TextBlob, MySQL, SQLAlchemy, and dataset

 This project is an offline fork of [this Git](https://github.com/dataquestio/twitter-scrape) and based on the DataquestIO [tutorial](https://www.dataquest.io/blog/streaming-data-python/).
 Updated and fixed errors thrown from the original Git.

+It is a work in progress and not yet complete - at this point, it is only scraping tweets and adding the tweets and some relevant metadata to a MySQL database.
+Updates are forthcoming though.

 <b>NOTE: This analyzer uses Python 3 - there is a >97% chance it will not work in Python 2
 without modification.
 Additionally, the instructions below assume you already have a